 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-LATIN_COVER is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+latin_cover is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-LATIN_CENTER, a C++ library which computes elements of a Latin Hypercube dataset, choosing center points.
+LATIN_CENTER, a C++ code which computes elements of a Latin Hypercube dataset, choosing center points.

-LATIN_EDGE, a C++ library which computes elements of a Latin Hypercube dataset, choosing edge points.
+LATIN_EDGE, a C++ code which computes elements of a Latin Hypercube dataset, choosing edge points.

-LATIN_RANDOM, a C++ library which computes elements of a Latin Hypercube dataset, choosing points at random.
+LATIN_RANDOM, a C++ code which computes elements of a Latin Hypercube dataset, choosing points at random.

-LATINIZE, a C library which adjusts N points in M dimensions to form a Latin hypercube.
+LATINIZE, a C++ code which adjusts N points in M dimensions to form a Latin hypercube.